dotnet/docs-maui/docs/platform-integration/device/geolocation.md

 While checking for the [last known location](#get-the-last-known-location) of the device may be quicker, it can be inaccurate.
 Use the <xref:Microsoft.Maui.Devices.Sensors.IGeolocation.GetLocationAsync%2A> method to query the device for the current location.
 You can configure the accuracy and timeout of the query.
 It's best to the method overload that uses the <xref:Microsoft.Maui.Devices.Sensors.GeolocationRequest> and <xref:System.Threading.CancellationToken> parameters, since it may take some time to get the device's location.

 > [!NOTE]
-> When necessary, the Geolocation API prompt's the user for permissions.
+> When necessary, the Geolocation API prompts the user for permissions.

 The following code example demonstrates how to request the device's location, while supporting cancellation: